 As you launch your genealogy research business, you aren’t likely to spend substantial time on administrative tasks.
 You may want to keep monthly expenses low by handling these things yourself and then outsource them as the business grows.

 If you’re thinking of leaving your current career to transition into genealogical research, you aren’t alone.
 Nearly everyone who becomes a genealogist started out doing something else.

-Your business will be stronger if you find others like yourself who are starting out in the genealogy world.
-"You work by yourself so much," said genealogist Pam Anderson, "it's important to develop a network."
+Your business can be stronger if you find others like yourself who are starting in the genealogy world.
+“You work by yourself so much,” said genealogist Pam Anderson, “it’s important to develop a network.”